rapid7/metasploit-framework/documentation/modules/post/windows/gather/enum_browsers.md

 5. (Optional) Specify which browser data to extract: `set BROWSER_TYPE <chromium|gecko|all>` (default is `all`).
 6. (Optional) Enable verbose mode if you want detailed output: `set VERBOSE true`
 7. (Optional) Kill browser processes before extraction to avoid file access issues: `set KILL_BROWSER true`
+8. (Optional) Extract Browser Cache: `set EXTRACT_CACHE true`
-8. (Optional) Migrate the session to `explorer.exe` before extraction: `set USER_MIGRATION true`
+9. (Optional) Migrate the session to `explorer.exe` before extraction: `set USER_MIGRATION true`
-9. Run the module: `run`
+10. Run the module: `run`
-10. You should see the extracted browser data in the loot files.
+11. You should see the extracted browser data in the loot files.

 ## Options